Skip to content

 Crucially, the Run Maxent button is not blocked — Maxent itself would still produce numbers.
 Those numbers, however, would be silently wrong: covariates would be sampled from the cells nominally underneath each presence point but actually belonging to misaligned rasters.
 This is the single most common silent-failure mode in operational SDM and the entire reason this preflight exists.

-Running Harmonize to Folder…
+3. Running Harmonize to Folder…

 A new button appears next to Check Raster Consistency as soon as a mismatch is detected: Harmonize to Folder….
 Click it and choose an output directory.
-QMaxent picks the highest-resolution raster as the reference grid, reprojects every other raster to that grid using gdalwarp under the hood (nearest-neighbour for categoricals, bilinear for continuous), and writes new GeoTIFFs into the chosen folder.
+QMaxent picks the highest-resolution raster as the reference grid, reprojects every other raster to that grid via gdalwarp under the hood (nearest-neighbour for categoricals, bilinear for continuous), and writes new GeoTIFFs into the chosen folder.
 The new files are auto-loaded into the project and the old ones are removed from the QMaxent raster list.

 The Data tab refreshes to show the harmonized stack:

-Data tab with the harmonized stack — files prefixed 00_, 01_, … and Check Raster Consistency reporting All 6 rasters share grid (CRS:32610, 1000×1000)
+Data tab with the harmonized stack — Check Raster Consistency reporting All 6 rasters share grid (EPSG:3857, 1258.3 × 1258.3)

 The status line is now green: